DrishtiShrrrma/huggingface-audio-course/unit5/README.md

 ![image](https://github.com/DrishtiShrrrma/huggingface-audio-course/assets/129742046/892e4a3a-438b-49c3-a704-980fa401bf2b)

 Note: CER + WER both metrics in conjunction can provide a more comprehensive evaluation of a speech recognition system.

+# Which Metrics Should I Use?

+1. WER is usually preferred over CER --> context-aware
+2. WER is less forgiving than CER but is more conducive to developing intelligible speech systems that understand language nuances.
+3. for languages like Mandarin and Japanese --> CER is preferred
+4. WER is computed over an entire test set consisting of several thousand sentences, not just one.
+5. When evaluating over multiple sentences, the substitutions (S), insertions (I), deletions (D), and total words (N) are aggregated across all sentences before computing the WER.